areenshamasni/AIActionGame/README.md

    ```

-2. And you can install the game in :
+2. And you can install the game in:

 [https://drive.google.com/drive/folders/1WGOxHDMjOc4mLpG73WMJrZcUwm4aDhkl?usp=sharing]

-3.Open this folder in Godot to run the project from source.
+3. Open this folder in Godot to run the project from source.

-4.Install NobodyWho (required for AI NPC).
+4. Install NobodyWho (required for AI NPC).

-5.Download the HuggingFace model:
+5. Download the HuggingFace model:

 👉 gemma-2-2b-it-Q4_K_M-GGUF

-6.Place the downloaded model file inside the cloned repository folder.
+6. Place the downloaded model file inside the cloned repository folder.